-Retaliation or discrimination against an employee who requests paid sick days or uses paid sick days or both is prohibited.
-An employee can file a complaint with the Labor Commissioner against an employer who retaliates or discriminates against the at the employee's regular wage rate.
+• An employee who, on or after July 1, 2015, works in California for 30 or more days within a year from the beginning of employment is entitled to paid sick at the employee's regular wage rate.
 Accrual shall begin on the first day of employment or July 1, 2015, whichever is later.

-beginning of each year in accordance with the policy.
+· Paid sick leave accrues at the rate of one hour per every 30 hours worked, paid beginning of each year in accordance with the policy.